Our Services

 Helpful Resources

-Radiating pain from your feet up to your knees often indicates peripheral neuropathy or nerve compression due to diabetes, herniated discs, vitamin deficiencies, or other causes.
-You may experience tingling, burning, or electric sensations that interfere with daily activities.
+Radiating pain from your feet up to your knees is a common symptom that may signal peripheral neuropathy or nerve compression.
+Frequent causes include diabetes, herniated discs, vitamin deficiencies (like B12), sciatica, or poor circulation.
+Many people describe the sensation as tingling, burning, numbness, or electric shock-like pain that can disrupt walking, sleep, and daily activities.

 Experiencing nerve pain that travels from your feet up into your shins and knees can be unsettling.
 You might feel tingling, burning, or sharp "electric" sensations that interfere with daily activities—from walking to even standing.
 This pattern of discomfort often points to a form of peripheral neuropathy, sometimes specifically referred to as neuropathy in shins and knees.
 Understanding possible causes, evaluation methods, and management strategies can help you take control of your health and find relief.